-2.6 The Debug-interface
+2.6 The Debug-Interface

-The UNIGATE[®] IC features a Debug-interface, which allows to process a script step by step and also to monitor or manipulate data.
+The UNIGATE® FC features a Debug-interface, which allows to process a script step by step and also to monitor or manipulate data.
 This is indispensable for the development of a script.
 Usually a script is developed with the software Protocol Developer.
 For more details take a look at the instruction manual Protocol Developer.
-You'll find further information on the Debug interface in chapter 6.
+You'll find more information on the Debug-Interface in chapter 6 on page 26.